kashansunday/notes/README.md

 # 2023-12-01
 - Today's programming wisdom is to write code that is easy to understand and maintain.
 This means using clear and concise variable names, commenting your code effectively, and avoiding unnecessary complexity.
 Remember that code is read far more often than it is written, so it's important to make it as easy as possible for others (and future you) to follow what's going on.
 Additionally, always test your code thoroughly and handle errors gracefully to ensure that your program runs smoothly and reliably.

+# 2023-12-02
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, create a plan with deadlines and milestones for each task.
+By staying organized and following a structured plan, you can avoid last-minute panic and ensure that your projects are completed on time.

+Additionally, it is important to stay up-to-date with the latest programming technologies and tools.
+Learn new languages, frameworks, or libraries as they become available, as this will make you a more valuable asset to your team or organization.
+Remember that continuous learning and improvement are the keys to success in the world of programming.